Pulmonary Embolism - Quick Consult

 • The literature now supports a risk stratification strategy as described above.

-• Immediate full anticoagulation for patients suspected to have DVT and/or PE is suggested.
+• Immediate full anticoagulation for patients suspected of having DVT and/or PE is suggested.

 • Diagnostic testing should not delay empirical anticoagulant therapy.

-• D-dimer is not helpful if the patient has an active malignancy or recent surgery.
+• D-dimer is not helpful if the patient has an active malignancy or has had recent surgery.

-• Up to 60% of patients with a PE have a normal Doppler study of lower extremity.
+• Up to 60% of patients with a PE have a normal ultrasound study of the lower extremity.

 • The onset of SOB typically occurs a few days before the patient presents to the ED with complaints.